Frequently Asked Questions

 If you are experiencing a true mental health emergency, dial Public Safety at 410-337-6111 if you are on campus, or 911 if you are off campus.
-An additional resource is Baltimore County Crisis Response at 410-931-2214, a crisis hotline open 24/7.
 For an urgent crisis, the Goucher Counseling Center also has a crisis walk-in hour Monday - Friday at 1:00 PM.
-After hours, the Goucher Urgent Crisis Hotline should be called at 855-236-4278.
+To speak with a mental health counselor after hours, call 855-236-4278.

 How do I schedule an appointment with a counselor?

 To schedule an appointment, students should call the confidential counseling voicemail box at 410-337-6481 and leave their name, number, reason for seeking treatment, and their availability for an appointment.
 After scheduling an appointment with a counselor, students should complete a "Counseling Pre-intake Packet" (found on our Forms page) and bring it with them to their initial appointment.
 Appointments may be scheduled Monday - Thursday 9:00 AM - 7:00 PM and Friday 9:00 AM - 5:00 PM.

 The Goucher Counseling Center treats a variety of mental health concerns including: adjustment to college, stress management, interpersonal relationships, identity development, anxiety, depression, building self-esteem, assertiveness training, alcohol- and drug-related issues, issues of oppression, identity development, and issues related to any kind of abuse, including sexual assault.
 For more information about the specific specialties of our practitioners, please visit the Counseling Center Staff page.

 The goal of brief psychotherapy is to increase self-awareness, support clients, resolve problems, and learn adaptive coping skills that may be used in the future.